 —Christy Wiseman, AICP | Former Land Use and Water Planner, Colorado Department of Local Affairs

-Metrics Implementation Project
+Metrics Project Cycles

 Applications can be submitted by land use planners, water providers and utilities, or other leaders representing a local government entity.
 Two neighboring communities or a county-municipality partnership may submit a joint application to participate.